 You have access to a vast ski area – with Courchevel and Meribel accessible on piste for confident skiers and borders – and it’s diverse.
 The huge bowl shaped valley offers lots of gentle slopes perfect for beginners, whilst more experienced skiers can venture further afield or tackle more challenging reds and blacks close to home.
 It’s also a perfect sun trap – and a great spot to people watch from balconies overlooking the piste.
 We visited in January and were hugely impressed with the proportion of pistes that were open, and even as relative newbies could comfortably ski new ground every day.

 When you’re done exploring for the day, head to the Folie Douce on the Plein Sud piste for some of the most outrageous après you’ll find in France.
 The party gets started around 3pm, with a live DJ every day and live music too if you’re lucky.
 Grab a beer, find a spot in the snow and enjoy one of the most surreal and fun experiences to be found with your skis on.
 And try and keep hold of you ski legs on the way back down – not everyone does!

 Pros: Breathtaking views, vast snowsure area, fantastic accommodation, the Folie Douce

 Cons: Pricey lift passes, pistes near to town can get icy quick when in the sun

-Feeling inspired?
+Feeling inspired by my ski travel guide?
 Or have your own off-the-beaten path suggestions for frolicking in the snow this winter?
 I’d love to hear your suggestions in the comments below.